Fresh Raspberry Cream Puffs with Almond Choux Pastry

 Classic French inspired patisserie baking at home.
 This recipe uses farm fresh ingredients to create an indulgent dessert.
 Pate a choux is a great technique that makes perfectly soft and bitable on the outside pastry puffs, that are hollow on the inside and perfect for filling with cream.
-These raspberry cream puffs require several steps, but the results are glorious!
+These raspberry cream puffs require several steps, but the results are not only glorious, but easily obtainable for the home baker.

 Raspberries bright, tart flavor notes pair well with almonds smooth taste.
 This recipe relies on layering these to ingredients throughout the pastry buns and filling for tasty results.